 Since September 14, 2022, a whole host of changes have been implemented in the legislation for domain names with .tr extension to put the practice in Turkey in line with that of her international counterpart, namely the ICANN's.
 These amendments, which are associated with the launch of TRABIS, affect allocation, sale, transfer, and dispute resolution mechanisms of domain names.
-It seems that all these operations are carried out more quickly, effectively, ICANN, on the other hand, is facing transparently, and objectively in the current system.
+It seems that all these operations are carried out more quickly, effectively, transparently, and objectively in the current system.
 It is vital that domain name owners and other stakeholders follow the amendments and their practice in order to avoid any loss of rights.